paracasmo/yt2vlc/README.md

 # yt2vlc
-Transform YouTube URLs to VLC playlist files.
+Node module that allows transformation of YouTube playlist URLs to VLC playlist files.